charmplusplus/charm/doc/debugger/manual.rst

 No instrumentation is required to use the Charm++ debugger.
-Being CCS based, you can use it to set and step through entry point breakpoints and examine Charm++ structures on any Charm++ application.
+Being CCS based, you can use it to set and step through entry point breakpoints and examine Charm++ structures in any Charm++ application.

-Nevertheless, for some features to be present some additional options might be required at either compile or link time:
+Nevertheless, for some features to be present, some additional options may be required at either compile or link time:

--  In order to provide a symbol conversion of the assembly code executed by the application, the *-g* option is needed at compile time.
-This conversion is needed to provide function names as well as source file names and line numbers wherever useful.
-This is useful also to fully utilize gdb (or any other serial debugger) on one or more processes.
+-  In order to provide a symbolic representation of the machine code executed by the application, the ``-g`` option is needed at compile time.
+This setting is needed to provide function names as well as source file names and line numbers wherever useful.
+This is also important to fully utilize gdb (or any other serial debugger) on one or more processes.

--  Optimization options, with their nature of transforming the source code, can produce a mismatch between the function displayed in the debugger (for example in a stack trace) and the functions present in the source code.
+-  Optimization options, by nature of transforming the source code, can produce a mismatch between the function displayed in the debugger (for example in a stack trace) and the functions present in the source code.
 To produce information coherent with source code, optimization is discouraged.
+Newer versions of some compilers support the ``-Og`` optimization level, which performs all optimizations that do not inhibit debugging.

--  The link time option *-memory charmdebug* is only needed if you want to use either the Memory view (see :numref:`sec-memory`) or the Inspector framework (see :numref:`sec_inspector`) of Charm Debug.
+-  The link time option ``-memory charmdebug`` is only needed if you want to use the Memory view (see :numref:`sec-memory`) or the Inspector framework (see :numref:`sec_inspector`) in CharmDebug.

 Record Replay
 -------------

 The *Record Replay* feature is independent of the charmdebug application.
-It is a mechanism used to detect bugs that happen only once in a while depending on the order in which messages are processed.
-The program in consideration is first run in a record mode which produces a trace.
-When the program is run in replay mode it uses a previous trace gotten from a record run to ensure that messages are processed in the same order as the recorded run.
-The idea is to make use of a message-sequence number and a theorem says that the serial numbers will be the same if the messages are processed in the same order.
+It is a mechanism used to detect bugs that happen rarely depending on the order in which messages are processed.
+The program in consideration is first executed in record mode which produces a trace.
+When the program is run in replay mode it uses previously recorded trace to ensure that messages are processed in the same order as the recorded run.
+The idea is to make use of a message sequence number to satisfy a theorem says that the serial numbers will be the same if the messages are processed in the same order.
 .. `\cite{rashmithesis}`

-*Record Replay* tracing is automatically enabled for Charm++ programs and requires nothing special to be done during compilation (linking with the option “*-tracemode recordreplay*” used to be necessary).
-At run time, the “*+record*” option is used, which records messages in order in a file for each processor.
-The same execution order can be replayed using the “*+replay*” runtime option, which can be used at the same time as the other debugging tools in Charm++.
+*Record Replay* tracing is automatically enabled for Charm++ programs and requires nothing special to be done during compilation.
+(Linking with the option ``-tracemode recordreplay`` used to be necessary).
+At run time, the ``+record`` option is used, which records messages in order in a file for each processor.
+The same execution order can be replayed using the ``+replay`` runtime option, which can be used at the same time as the other debugging tools in Charm++.

 *Note!* If your Charm++ is built with ``CMK_OPTIMIZE`` on, all tracing